AbdouRoumi/Mapping_Injector/README.md

 ### 1. **Local Mapping Injection**
    - A local injection technique where the injector maps memory within its own process and then injects code into a specified process.
-   - Uses `VirtualAlloc` and `CreateRemoteThread` for execution within the injector's own process.

 ### 2. **Remote Injection**
    - A remote injection technique that targets an external process.
-   - Uses `VirtualAllocEx`, `WriteProcessMemory`, and `CreateRemoteThread` to inject code into a remote process and run it from the target's memory space.

 ---